schnurrd/ICL-Architectures/README.md

 - Multi GPU training currently does not provide the expected predictive performance and is worse than single GPU training
 - Samplers used are very basic and could be improved to better cover the data distribution
 - Look into replacing the Inference wrapper with the prior labs tabpfn implementation
+- Check handling of categorical features during training and inference and in prior generation

 # Repository (PFNs) explanation